timonherter/waldo/README.md

 # Waldo - Steganography in Compressed JPEG Images
 ### Timon Herter

+## This project is a work in progress.
+Commits are not backward compatable.
+### Remember the liability disclaimer.

 ## Overview
 This project hides messages within the image data of JPEG-1 encoded images.